 Not so much.

-The one thing that is hard about Atkins is breakfast — especially if you don’t like eggs.
-Let’s face it, after weeks of nothing but eggs almost NO ONE likes eggs.
+The one thing that is hard about Atkins is breakfast especially if you don’t like eggs.
+Let’s face it, after weeks of nothing but eggs almost NO ONE likes eggs that much.

 This hot breakfast is creamy and filling.
 It is sweet and mapley good.
 Comfort food, I promise.
 Get past the fact that there is cauliflower in here, you won’t notice it.
 You are going to be spooning up all of that steaming, creamy, goodness and thinking about gramma’s kitchen and hot chocolate with marshmallows.